Shopping for wedding invitations can feel overwhelming, but don’t fret – I’m here to help.

 Calligraphy Envelope Addressing

 With this option, your guests’ addresses will be individually written by hand in calligraphy by me.
 This will coordinate with your chosen calligraphy style from the rest of your wedding invitations and each one will be a little work of art.
 This is subject to availability: if for whatever reason I’m unable to accommodate envelope calligraphy for your order in a timely fashion, I’ll reach out to you to determine if you’d like the recipient addresses digitally printed instead, or if you’d prefer them blank.
-Regardless, you’d be credited for the price difference in that rare instance.
+Regardless, you’d be credited for the price difference in that instance.

 Let’s take your invitations from “beautiful” to “next level amazing.”
 These little extra touches elevate the overall design.

 These add a nice pop of contrast and elegance to your main envelopes.
 These are available in the same colors as the inks and envelopes, so you can mix and match.
 I also offer the option of a custom venue illustration on your liners to bring an added level of personalization!
 Liners come pre-mounted to your envelopes.
 Make a wow-worthy statement before your loved ones have even gotten to your main invitation card.

 A belly band holds each of the elements together.
 It’s not a requirement but does add a nice touch.
-Belly bands are 1″ wide and long enough to wrap around your wedding invitation.
+These are available as solid colors and patterns to pair with the suites.
+Solid color belly bands are 1″ wide and patterned ones are 1.5″ wide.
+Both types are long enough to wrap around your wedding invitation.
 They’re easily assembled by wrapping around the main card and affixing the back flap with a small strip of double-sided tape.
+If you’re using a wax seal on the inside of the envelope with a belly band, you can use the wax seal adhesive to secure the belly band closed in front!